 Overview of This Article

-- What to do immediately after an arrest in Franklin County, MO
+- The critical first steps to take after an arrest in Franklin County, MO

 - The penalties for Franklin County, MO felonies and misdemeanors